jecassis/foo_vis_milk2/README.md

 - Built for foobar2000 2.0 and later with latest Windows 11 SDK (10.0.22621.0) and MSVC (v143).
 - Updated all library dependencies to their latest available releases.
 - Deprecated or insecure functions have been rewritten and most unused functionality removed.
 - `vis_milk2` has been upgraded to use more modern C++ alongside the move to DirectX 11.
 - Tested on foobar2000 v2.1.2 (x86 32-bit and x86 64-bit) and Microsoft Windows 11 (Build 22621).
 - In theory, Intel architecture versions work with Windows 8 or later and ARM architecture versions with Windows 10 or later; mainly dictated by the DXGI version required to support hybrid graphics, high DPI displays and HDR.

 ## Run Requirements and Installation

 - Download [foobar2000](https://www.foobar2000.org/download) and install.
-- Import `foo_vis_milk2.fbk2-component` into foobar2000 using the "*File / Preferences / Components / Install...*" menu item.
+- Import `foo_vis_milk2.fbk2-component` into foobar2000 using the "_File / Preferences / Components / Install..._" menu item.
 - Download and extract presets into this component's directory of foobar2000.
+This should be `<foobar2000 install folder>\profile\milkdrop2\presets`.
+- Textures can also be added to `<foobar2000 install folder>\profile\milkdrop2\textures`.

+### Presets

+The preset files define the visualizations via pixel shaders, equations and parameters.

-This should be `<foobar2000 install folder>\profile\user-components{,-x64}\foo_vis_milk2\milkdrop2\presets`.
-Some presets suggested by Ryan Geiss (the MilkDrop 2 author) can be downloaded from his [website](https://www.geisswerks.com/milkdrop/).
+The foobar2000 component is not packaged with any presets.
+Some presets enjoyed by Ryan Geiss (the MilkDrop 2 author) can be downloaded from his [website](https://www.geisswerks.com/milkdrop/).
+In addition, the projectM repository archives several preset and texture collections:

+- [Cream of the Crop Pack](https://github.com/projectM-visualizer/presets-cream-of-the-crop): A collection of about 10,000 presets compiled by Jason Fletcher.
+- [Base Milkdrop Texture Pack](https://github.com/projectM-visualizer/presets-milkdrop-texture-pack): Recommended for use with _any_ preset pack!
+- [Milkdrop 2 Presets](https://github.com/projectM-visualizer/presets-milkdrop-original): The original preset collection shipped with Milkdrop and Winamp.

 ## Repository Notes